Charles Villa-Vicencio

-Charles Villa-Vicencio (born 7 November 1942) is an Emeritus Professor of Religious Studies at the University of Cape Town.
-He is also a Visiting research professor at Georgetown University.
-He was a director of the Truth and Reconciliation Commission which organised the public hearings on the atrocities committed during apartheid.
+Charles Morio Leopold Villa-Vicencio (born 7 November 1942) is a prominent South African theologian, anti-apartheid activist, ethicist, Methodist minister, and distinguished public intellectual and academic.
+He is Emeritus Professor of Religious Studies at the University of Cape Town and was a visiting research professor at Georgetown University's Berkley Center until December 2022, whereafter he retired at age 80.
+He served as the National Research Director of South Africa's Truth and Reconciliation Commission (TRC), which organised public hearings into human rights abuses committed during apartheid.